NilPointer-Software/bdfd-wiki/src/callbacks/awaitedCommand.md

 # $awaitedCommand
-It gets triggered when an awaited command gets initiated.
+_Triggered when an awaited command doesn't match with provided filter._

+`$awaitedCommand[]` is a callback, which means it's used in the command trigger (not the code).
+The command is ran when an awaited command doesn't match with provided filter.
 ## Syntax
 ```
 $awaitedCommand[name;(filter)]